France Bans Pension Protests Opposite Parliament - UrduPoint

 The move has caused outrage among the political class as well as angry protests in the street, presenting the 45-year-old leader with one of his biggest challenges less than a year into his second and final mandate.

-Opposition lawmakers have filed two motions of no confidence in the government to be debated in parliament on Monday afternoon, according to parliamentary sources.
+Opposition lawmakers have filed two motions of no confidence in the government, which are to be debated in parliament on Monday afternoon according to parliamentary sources.

 They hope to garner enough support to topple the cabinet and repeal the law to raise the retirement age from 62 to 64.

-Paris police on Saturday banned protests at the capital's Place de la Concorde across the Seine river from parliament, after clashes there the previous two nights between some demonstrators and police.
+Paris police on Saturday banned crowds at the capital's Place de la Concorde across the Seine river from parliament, after spontaneous gatherings there the two previous nights led to clashes between some demonstrators and security forces.

 It said it was doing so "due to serious risks of disturbances to public order".

-But people marched in other parts of the country after unions called for a weekend of protests.
+But people marched in towns and cities around the country after regional unions called for a weekend of protests.

-In the eastern town of Besancon, some 300 people gathered on Saturday morning, an AFP reporter said.

-Among them, Nathalie, a woman in her thirties, threw her voter registration card into a fire.

-"I elected my member of parliament but he's been deprived of his right to vote.
-We're in the middle of a denial of democracy," she said, refusing to give her surname.

-CGT union boss Philippe Martinez marched among some 200 people in the town of Meaux outside Paris.
+Ariane Laget, 36, was among some 200 people demonstrating in the small southern town of Lodeve.

+"We're fed up.
+We feel like we're being trampled on and no one is listening," she said.

+Large crowds also took to the streets in the western city of Nantes.

 Unions have called for another day of nationwide strikes and rallies on Thursday.